raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-In a server-initiated DSO Keepalive message, the inactivity timeout and keepalive interval unilaterally inform the client of the new values from this point forward in this session.
+In a server-initiated DSO Keepalive message, the inactivity timeout and keepalive interval unilaterally inform the client of the new values from this point forward in this DSO session.
 The client MUST generate a response to the server-initiated DSO Keepalive message.
-The Message ID in the response message MUST match the ID from the server-initiated DSO Keepalive message, and the response message MUST NOT contain any Operation TLV.
+The MESSAGE ID in the response message MUST match the ID from the server-initiated DSO Keepalive message, and the response message MUST NOT contain any Operation TLV.